shawntabrizi/substrate-collectables-workshop/steps/18/README.md

 The key difference between a `StorageValue` and a `StorageMap` is:

-- A `StorageValue` stores a single value into a single key the Merkle Trie.
+- A `StorageValue` stores a single value into a single key in the Merkle Trie.
-- A `StorageMap` stores multiple values under different storage keys, all into different places in the merkle trie.
+- A `StorageMap` stores multiple values under different storage keys, all into different places in the Merkle Trie.

 Let's clarify further.